yiyuyuhu/LogoQuiz/README.md

 # LogoQuiz
-UCL Department of Computer Science - Introduction to Programming final Android Project Logo quiz app in two player modes: single and multiplayer
+UCL Department of Computer Science - Introduction to Programming final Android Project Use Android studio to develop a Logo quiz app in different player mode